Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 Infernal flames dance upon your palm before hurtling toward a creature within range.
 Make a ranged spell attack.
 On a hit, the target takes 4d6 Fire damage.
 On a critical hit, the target additionally begins [Burning](conditions.md#burning) (1d10).
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3, it scores a critical on an 18-20.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3, it scores a critical on an 18-20.
 When you cast this spell using a spell slot of Level 4 or higher, it scores a critical on an 16-20.
 - **Classes**: Artificer, Sorcerer, Warlock, Wizard *(Source: CS)*